Softball's Hutchins Named Recipient of espnW's Summitt Award

 A 1979 graduate of Michigan State University, Hutchins displayed her athletic talents in both basketball and softball (1976-79), helping the Spartans to the 1976 Association of Intercollegiate Athletics for Women National Softball Championship.
 In 2003, she was chosen as the recipient of the Nell Jackson Award, considered the highest honor the Michigan State Varsity "S" Club can give a female alumna for professional accomplishments and community service.
 She was also inducted into the Greater Lansing Athletic Hall of Fame in July 2000 and the Michigan Sports Hall of Fame in September 2011.

 Hutchins founded the Michigan Softball Academy in 2010 in conjunction with the program's annual "Pink Game."
 The academy is a one-night on-field clinic for adults that raises funds for the Making Strides Against Breast Cancer organization.
-In 2014, the academy set a new benchmark for participants (250) and, in 2015, set a new standard for fundraising ($125,00).
-Since partnering with the American Cancer Society in 2007 for the annual Making Strides Against Breast Cancer walk, the Michigan softball program has raised more than $500,000.
+The 2016 Academy featured a record number of participants (400) and set a new benchmark for fundraising ($155,000).
+Hutchins and the Michigan softball program initially formed an affiliation with Making Strides Against Breast Cancer for its annual walk in 2007.
+Since then, the Wolverines have raised nearly $750,000 for the American Cancer Society.

-Hutchins holds a master's degree in physical education from Indiana (1981).
+A native of Lansing, Michigan, Hutchins also holds a master's degree in physical education from Indiana (1981).